Events

 • What forms of payment are accepted?

-• If you register in advance using the reserve your slot option above, you may pay with credit card.
+• If you register in advance using the reserve your spot option above, you may pay with a credit card

-• Walk-in’s/at the door – only cash and checks are accepted.
+• Walk-ins/at the door – cash, checks, and credit cards are accepted

-• Is there a contact phone number for additional questions?
+• Is there a contact for additional questions?

 • I have a question not listed here.